-The Engineering Council of South Africa has, under Section 34(2) of the Engineering Profession Act, 2000 (Act No. 46 of 2000) provides this guideline for determining the services to be provided on projects and to facilitate estimations of appropriate fees that could be used in negotiations between Clients and the Engineering Service Providers.
+The Engineering Council of South Africa, under Section 34(2) of the Engineering Profession Act, 2000 (Act No. 46 of 2000), provides this guideline for determining the services to be provided on projects and to facilitate estimations of appropriate fees that could be used in negotiations between Clients and the Consulting Engineers.